burger

 If a user should no longer have access to an email address and its content, simply remove them from the same interface, but there are 2 possibilities:

-3. You can choose to remove all their access to the address, and they will never be able to view it again:
+3. You can choose to remove all of their access to the address, and they will never be able to view it again:

 Their password is then immediately revoked, without affecting other users.
 You can then: